 If you're looking for living room ideas and new paint colours for your space, brown is the perfect choice; it's warm, cosy, and inviting.
 The varied shades can be layered together or injected with contrasting shades such as teal, blush pink and rich navy blue.

 And, of course, brown tones blend seamlessly with natural materials such as wood, leather and terracotta.
 So if you've got a living room with wooden floorboards, or have your eyes on a tan sofa, brown is a choice that's easy to work with.

 1. Layer tones for a sophisticated take

-Brown has got a bad rap as being an old fashioned, trad shade when it comes to decorating.
-However as this fine example shows tones of brown and gentle taupe can exude an air of contemporary style, that feels both cosy and sophisticated in equal measure for a favourable living room colour scheme.
+Brown has got a bad rap as being an old fashioned, traditional shade when it comes to decorating.
+However, as this fine example shows, tones of brown and gentle taupe can exude an air of contemporary style, that feels both cosy and sophisticated in equal measure for a favourable living room colour scheme.

 Layering is the key to mixing a brown tonal colour palette, working different depths of the shade on walls, flooring, furniture, wall decor and soft furnishings to create a beautifully harmonious brown scheme.